saasbook/gradescope_rspec_assignment/README.md

 ## Package your spec files and test things locally

-1. In the directory `spec`, place _all_ specfiles for the assignment.
+1. Make sure the directory `spec` contains _all_ specfiles for the assignment.

 1. Say `make test SOLUTIONS=`_your-solutions-file_`.rb` to test things locally, where this file contains a reference solution to the assignment.
 This make target will create an
-`autograder` directory that looks like it will look on Gradescope and tries to run your specfiles against `dummy_reference_solution.rb`.
+`autograder` directory that looks like it will look on Gradescope and tries to run your specfiles against that reference solution.
 You can inspect `autograder/results/results.json` to see if it looks good.

-1. If all looks good, `make NAME=`_assignment-name_ will make a zipfile that should have the right contents for Gradescope.
+1. If all looks good, `make` will create a zipfile that should have the right contents for uploading to Gradescope.

 1. `make clean` removes the temporary `autograder` directory and the zipfile.